borkdude/blog/posts/babashka-cli-help-and-completions.md

 the hump.
 Studying how Powershell or nushell completions work _in detail_ just isn't that interesting to me and I was happy to defer most of the shell-specific nitty-gritty.
-One extra bonus feature that was already in Babashka CLI for a while is the nested command notation instead of the "table".
-While this alreaxy existed in CLI for a while, it's now exposed for users.
+One extra bonus feature is the nested command notation instead of the "table".
+This already existed in Babashka CLI for a while, but it's now exposed for users.

 Let's dig into an example to learn more about the new features!

 ## Writing our own git

 Yeah, we're going to write our own git, but don't worry, we'll not write our own VCS!
 We'll leave that up to [Zach Oakes](https://www.youtube.com/@xeuxeuxeuxeu).
 Just the CLI interface this time and we'll let ourselves off the hook with `println` to fake the implementation.
 So here's a bit of code for you to look at.
 There's a bunch of functions like `clone`, `log`, `checkout` etc. that just print some info to stdout.
 The `tree` describes the command structure.
-And the `dispatch` call a the end dispatches the commmand line arguments over the tree.
+And the `dispatch` call at the end dispatches the command line arguments over the tree.

 ```clojure
 #!/usr/bin/env bb